quanpt0907/australia-apartments-scraping/README.md

 Runtime: Each script can take from 30 minutes to 1.5 hours due to the large amount of data.

 Headless mode not supported: Running in headless mode results in incomplete data.
 Therefore, Chrome windows will visibly open during execution, which may be inconvenient.

+> 🔒 The Excel output file is available upon request and will be shared privately to avoid unnecessary file size and comply with site terms.